Vision without execution is hallucination.

 Continuously Accepting Stories

-Where possible, the criteria for acceptable system behavior, as specified by the Product Owner and the Agile team members, are converted to story-acceptance tests.
-As the system evolves, they can be run repeatedly to ensure fitness for use and continued system conformance.
-Automation also provides the ability to quickly regression test the system, enhancing continuous system-wide integration, refactoring, and maintenance.
-These tests are often created in a business-readable, domain-specific language, which creates a potentially automatically executable specification and test of the system.
+Where possible, the criteria for acceptable system behavior, as specified by the Product Owner and the Agile team members, are converted to automated story-acceptance tests.
+As the system evolves, continuously running these test helps assure that the solution previously developed and tested still performs the same way after it was changed or interfaced with other components.
+Automation also provides the ability to quickly regression test the system, enhancing continuous integration, refactoring, and maintenance.
+Documenting acceptance criteria as human readable, executable specifications encourage closer collaboration, helping teams keep the business goals in mind, at all times.

 Continuous Integration and Deployment